JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 Now that we have our initial set of meshlets, we can start simplifying.

 The first step is to find the set of triangle edges that make up each meshlet.
 This can be done with a simple loop over triangles, building a hashset of edges where each edge is ordered such that the smaller numbered vertex comes before the larger number vertex.
-This ensures that we don't accidently add both (v1, v2) and (v2, v1), which conceptually are the same edge.
+This ensures that we don't accidentally add both (v1, v2) and (v2, v1), which conceptually are the same edge.
 Each triangle has 3 vertices and 3 edges.

 ```rust
 let mut meshlet_triangle_edges = HashMap::new();